iapyeh/sshscript/syntax.md

 This function downloads a file from the remote host.

-- src: str, remote file to download in absolute path
+- src(str): remote file path to download, should be in absolute path
-- dst: str; optional, local path to save the file
+- dst(str): optional, local path to save the file
     - If the dst is a relative path,  os.path.abspath() would be called to get its absolute path.
     - The dst could be a folder.
 The downloaded filename would be the same as the src.
     - If dst is None, file would be saved to the os.getcwd().